Unity-Technologies/ml-agents-dots/Documentation~/README.md

 ### Install C# code
  * Create a new Project on Unity 2019.3.0f5
- * To your `Package/manifest.json` add the packages :
+ * Navigate to the new created project folder and add the following entries into `Package/manifest.json` under "Dependencies":
  ```json
  "com.unity.ai.mlagents": "https://github.com/Unity-Technologies/ml-agents-dots.git#release-0.2.0",
  "com.unity.physics": "0.2.4-preview",